Full Sedation Dentistry and Sedative Dentistry in Rockville MD. Looking for a Local Sedative Dentist / Sleep Dentist?

 - Long Dental Procedures where lots of dental work needs to be completed

 - Complex Dental Work

-- Patients who have phobia to dental sounds and smells
+- Patients who have a phobia of dental sounds and smells

 - Severe Teeth Sensitivity

 Patients who are calm and comfortable have less post-procedure pain, less swelling, and heal and detoxify faster.

 When people are scared of the dentist, they experience increased cortisol and adrenaline levels.
 The hormonal increases cause elevated heart rate, blood pressure, and a general flight or flight response.
 These systemic challenges can increase the chances of someone having a dental emergency such as a heart attack, stroke, asthma attack, allergic reaction and many other medical problems.
 Also, a patient who is more comfortable is easier for the dentist to work on and there is a decreased risk for someone to get cut or hurt during a dental procedure.